yannickseurin/crypto-book/src/mathematical-preliminaries/groups.md

 Conversely, a group with infinite exponent necessarily has infinite order.
 However, a group with finite exponent is not necessarily finite.

-In the following, we prove that an abelian group or finite exponent $m$ always contains a element of order $m$.
+In the following, we prove that an abelian group with finite exponent $m$ always contains an element of order $m$.
 This will be a key lemma for proving the fundamental theorem of finite abelian groups.
 Note that none of the three following propositions holds for a non-abelian group.